PetroProkopovych/TODO-list/README.md

 Simple javascript TODO list app

 ## How to install
-Go to app root directory and run:
+- Go to app root directory and run:

  `npm install`

 `npx webpack --config webpack.config.js`

+- open index.html in browser

 ## How to use
 User can create tasks, then move them to 'today' list (not more than 5).
 When user moves task to 'today' list, task is saved in database (Firebase).
 When user moves task back to 'all tasks' list, task is removed from database.
 User can mark/unmark task as done, status also updates in database.
 Completed task can't be moved back to 'all tasks' list.